 What You Can Do to Keep Your Child Safe Online

-- Consider randomly checking your child's email account, not necessarily to "spy" on your child's conversation, but to identify potential signs of child predator acts.
+You also may want to considering using software blocking controls or other parental controls offered by your internet service provider.
+Also, consider randomly checking your child's email account or text messages, not necessarily to "spy" on your child's conversations, but to identify potential signs of child predator acts.

-If you believe your child's online safety is at risk, or wish to learn about specific laws that apply in your jurisdiction, it may be best to contact a local attorney specializing in Internet laws.
+Children's lives are increasingly spent online, whether it's texting with friends or playing video games, but it can be difficult to understand the hazards they may be encountering.
+If you believe your child's online safety is at risk, or wish to learn about specific laws that apply in your jurisdiction, it may be best to contact a local family law attorney.